 Anna is the Director of Studies (Law), having previously served as the acting Director of Education from April 2022 - March 2023, the Director of Undergraduate Programs (Curriculum) from 2017-2020, and the acting Associate Dean, Learning and Teaching from July-December 2018.
 Anna has a Master of Laws (Research) in legal education, which led to a number of publications on curriculum design in law, as well as a co-authored textbook.
 She was recognised as a Senior Fellow of the Higher Education Academy in 2020.

 Anna holds a PhD from UNSW Law, for which she received a 2015 PhD Excellence Award.
 She also has a Master of Laws (Research) degree from QUT, and a Bachelor of International Studies/Bachelor of Laws (Hons) degree from UNSW.
-Anna is an Assistant Editor of Transnational Environmental Law, a peer-reviewed journal published by Cambridge University Press.
-She is a member of QUT Law’s Ecological Justice and Digital Social Contract research groups, and an affiliate member of QUT’s Digital Media Research Centre.
-She is interested in supervising research projects in the areas of international environmental law, environmental regulation and compliance, digital and data-driven regulation, and public law and automated decision-making.
+She is a co-leader of the Governing Digital Societies research program in QUT’s Digital Media Research Centre.
+She is interested in supervising research projects in the areas of environmental regulation and compliance, digital and data-driven regulation, and public law and automated decision-making.

 Before joining QUT, Anna worked at UNSW Law and the NSW Department of Environment and Climate Change.
 ORCID: orcid.org/0000-0002-1634-3505